Bananapie-GmbH/klaviyo_sdk/example/README.md

-# klayvio_sdk_example
+# klaviyo_sdk_example

-Demonstrates how to use the klayvio_sdk plugin.
+Demonstrates how to use the klaviyo_sdk plugin.

 ## Getting Started